BocanOnline/PythonUtilities/README.md

 - Register project locally with bo utilities for quick discovery and launch.

 **bo-open**
-- Discover projects via fuzzy search.
+- [DONE] Discover projects via fuzzy search.
 - Load configured tmuxp sessions to jump back into project development.
 - Start local or containerized contexts configured for the project.